Has the government ended the ‘immunity’ on ‘low-value’ shoplifting?

 Labour’s manifesto promised to “scrap” what it said was an “effective immunity for some shoplifting introduced by the Conservatives”, although it did not specify what that entailed.

-However, ministers have since said this refers to a section in the Anti-social Behaviour, Crime and Policing Act 2014, introduced under the Conservative-Liberal Democrat coalition, which defined “low-value shoplifting” as a summary offence, where the total value of stolen goods is less than £200.
+However, ministers later said this refers to a section in the Anti-social Behaviour, Crime and Policing Act 2014, introduced under the Conservative-Liberal Democrat coalition, which defined “low-value shoplifting” as a summary offence, where the total value of stolen goods is less than £200.
 It specified that a person can be sentenced to a maximum of 51 weeks in prison, fined, or both, for such an offence.
 However, the maximum sentence is, in effect, six months, as this is the maximum sentence allowed for a summary offence in magistrates’ courts.

 Summary offences are tried in magistrates’ courts, which have lower sentencing powers than Crown Courts.